|MP 8.01.11||Transcatheter Arterial Chemoembolization to Treat Primary or Metastatic Liver Malignancies|

 T3: 1 nodule larger than 5.0 cm, or 2 or 3 nodules with at least 1 larger than 3.0 cm

 In considering how to allocate the scarce donor organs, UNOS sought to balance risk of death on the waiting list against risk of recurrence after transplant.
-Patients with T1 lesions are considered at low risk of death on the waiting list, while those with T3 lesions are at high risk of post-transplant recurrence and are generally not considered transplant candidates.
-Patients with T2 tumors have an increased risk of dying while on the waiting list compared to those with T1 lesions, and an acceptable risk of post-transplant tumor recurrence.
-Therefore, UNOS criteria prioritize T2 HCC by allocating additional points equivalent to a MELD score predicting a 15% probability of death within 3 months.
+Patients with T1 lesions are considered at low risk of death on the waiting list, while those with T3 lesions are at high risk of posttransplant recurrence and are generally not considered transplant candidates.
+Patients with T2 tumors have an increased risk of dying while on the waiting list compared to those with T1 lesions, and an acceptable risk of posttransplant tumor recurrence.
+Therefore, UNOS criteria, which were updated in 2013, prioritize only T2 HCC that meet specified staging and imaging criteria by allocating additional points equivalent to a MELD score predicting a 15% probability of death within 3 months.
 This definition of T2 lesions is often referred to as the “Milan criteria,” in reference to a key 1996 study that examined the recurrence rate of HCC according to the size of the initial tumor.
-(14) Note that liver transplantation for those with T3 HCC is not prohibited, but these patients do not receive any priority on the waiting list.
+(18) Note that liver transplantation for those with T3 HCC is not prohibited, but these patients do not receive any priority on the waiting list.
 All patients with HCC awaiting transplantation are reassessed at 3-month intervals.
 Those whose tumors have progressed and are no longer T2 tumors will lose the additional allocation points.

 TACE as a Technique to Prevent Tumor Progression While on the Waiting List